Vinayakoo7/Stop-Sign-Detection-using-CNN/README.md

 Acknowledgments
 The project builds upon the knowledge gained from the pre-trained VGG16 model.
 Gratitude to the open-source community for their contributions to PyTorch, Pillow, and other related libraries.
-For any inquiries or feedback, please feel free to contact your_email@example.com.
+For any inquiries or feedback, please feel free to contact me.

 MIT License